 I read somewhere: If you want to live together, you first need to learn how to live apart.

 You can do things together.
-You can playing games, watch a movie or documentary at the same time, a video-clip, sing over Skype, take the other one with you to the street while videoing… just building up experiences, even while being apart.
+You can play games, watch a movie or documentary at the same time, a video-clip, sing over Skype, take the other one with you to the street while videoing… just building up experiences, even while being apart.

 Build topics in common, study something together, teach each other languages, recommend movies, books, music, news… anything that bring you closer.